rallyhealth/sbt-git-versioning/README.md

 [info] [SemVer] Checking ENABLED with LIMIT target semVerLimit=3.0.0 [info] [SemVer] Check starting (prev=2.0.0 vs curr=3.0.0) ...
 [warn] [SemVer] Errors total=4, backward=0, forward=4, required diffType=minor
-[warn] [SemVer] (1/4) Forward -> method calamity()Double in class com.rallyhealth.semver.Equestria does not have a correspondent in previous version
+[warn] [SemVer] (1/4) Forward -> method calamity()Double in class com.rallyhealth.sbt.semver.Equestria does not have a correspondent in previous version
-[warn] [SemVer] (2/4) Forward -> method princessLuna()Double in class com.rallyhealth.semver.Equestria does not have a correspondent in previous version
+[warn] [SemVer] (2/4) Forward -> method princessLuna()Double in class com.rallyhealth.sbt.semver.Equestria does not have a correspondent in previous version
-[warn] [SemVer] (3/4) Forward -> method starlightGlimmer()Double in class com.rallyhealth.semver.Equestria does not have a correspondent in previous version
+[warn] [SemVer] (3/4) Forward -> method starlightGlimmer()Double in class com.rallyhealth.sbt.semver.Equestria does not have a correspondent in previous version
-[warn] [SemVer] (4/4) Forward -> method velvetRemedy()Double in class com.rallyhealth.semver.Equestria does not have a correspondent in previous version
+[warn] [SemVer] (4/4) Forward -> method velvetRemedy()Double in class com.rallyhealth.sbt.semver.Equestria does not have a correspondent in previous version
 [warn] [SemVer] version=3.0.0 PASSED: required diffType=Minor achieved [success] Total time: 2 s, completed Nov 15, 2016 3:38:48 PM
 ```